nbabanov/nbabanov/README.md

 👷 Bachelor of Engineering who worked on a variety of projects in Professional Services, Gaming, Medical and 3D Visualization industries.

-🔭 Leading a team working on a set of visual tools for V-Ray in SketchUp, Rhino and Revit.
+🔭 Leading V-Ray for AEC @ Chaos

 💬 Feel free to discuss with me AI, Application Development (back-end & front-end), Algorithms, Networking & VFX.